JoshuaLelon/trinity_journal_app/README.md

   - Clean, minimal design with generous white space.
   - Card-style views with rounded corners for displaying prompts and transcriptions.
   - Use SF Symbols for icons (e.g., microphone for recording, checkmarks for completion).
-  - Interactive buttons (e.g., “Retry”, “Save”) with subtle shadow effects and animations (e.g., fade, slide transitions).
+  - Interactive buttons (e.g., "Retry", "Save") with subtle shadow effects and animations (e.g., fade, slide transitions).

 **Interaction Flow:**
 - User opens the app and sees a clear, card-based prompt.